loco

 You can appoint anyone, such as a family member or a trusted aide, as your authorized personal representative to make health decisions on your behalf.
 The appointed authorized personal representative is treated as the member and can grant, revoke or renew consent to the third-party apps to access your health data.

-Be cautious in choosing who you want to appoint as your personal representative.
-For more information about authorized personal representatives, click here.
+Be cautious in choosing who you appoint as your personal representative.
+Contact us for more information about authorized personal representatives.

 Risk of sharing data to third-parties

-When you consent to share your data with third parties, being aware of the potential risks lets you make an informed decision.
+When you consent to share your data with third parties, being aware of the potential risks helps you make an informed decision.

 Allowing an app to access, store, manage or use your data involves some degree of risk.
 To help you with this decision, we've reviewed and rated several apps.
 We'll always try to keep your health data safe at all levels in our Geisinger processes and applications.
 But once your data is shared externally and is controlled by a third party, we have no visibility or control over how they store, manage or consume it.